“Would you please stand for the singing of our National Anthem,” crackled Vice Principal Jenkins’ voice.

-Startled, Easton nodded and retreated to his desk.
+Confused, Easton raised an eyebrow and headed to his desk.
 Mrs. Ocre was challenging them on the next phase of algebra equations.
 No time to think about how strange the new girl was, despite how fascinating he found it.

 At the end of the day, Easton found her waiting outside at his bus stop.
-Emileigh was looking particularly cute, he decided, with her very short brunette cut and long swooping bangs.
+Emileigh was looking particularly cute, he decided, with her very short brunette cut and long sweeping bangs.
+Her assigned cardigan tied around her waist.
 She could even make the Trudeau uniform look good; a task undeniably difficult, he mused.
 “Emileigh!” he called out.